 In 1981, he was appointed as assistant warden of programs at Stateville Correctional Center and later became assistant warden of operations there until 1989 when he left to serve as warden of the newly opened super-maximum prison in Ely, Nevada.
 Godinez returned to Illinois in September 1991 as warden at Stateville Correctional Center.

 In February 1995, he joined Michigan Department of Corrections as deputy director of administration and programs where he served until August 1997.
 He later accepted the appointment as facility administrator with Wackenhut Corrections Corporation with assignments in various locations, including Puerto Rico and Pennsylvania.

 Godinez later became administrator of Juvenile Field Services for IDOC in 1998, but rejoined Wackenhut Corrections Corporation a year later with assignments in Louisiana and Florida.

 Godinez returned to Illinois in 2001 serving Cook County as deputy chief of Juvenile Probation for the western suburbs and as supervisor of the community alternatives units, which included electronic monitoring and home detention.

 In November 2003, he was appointed as chief of operations for IDOC and given additional responsibilities as chief of staff in 2005.
 He served in those positions before joining as executive director of the Cook County Department of Corrections in June 2006.

-In addition to his 37 years of corrections experience, Godinez has participated in professional associations related to anti-violence and corrections policy nationwide.
+In addition to his more than 40 years of corrections experience, Godinez has participated in professional associations related to anti-violence and corrections policy nationwide.

 Godinez received a bachelor’s degree in criminal justice from the University of Illinois-Chicago in 1973 and a master’s degree in corrections from Chicago State University in 1978.